Parameter memory (Parameter Store)

 Configure parameters

-If the checkbox is set and the new parameter is configured, it is added to the parameter store during the import process.
+If the checkbox is set and the new parameter is configured, it is added to the Store parameter during the import process.

 The fourth column shows whether there is an assignment for the parameter from the portal's parameter store.
 The assignment takes place automatically if a parameter with the same name as in the import package exists in the portal.
-An assignment with a different name is not possible, since the use in Groovy scripts cannot be determined 100% reliably and therefore an adaptation of the name would not be possible in every case.
+An assignment with a different name is not possible, as the use in Groovy scripts cannot be determined 100% and therefore an adaptation of the name would not be possible in every case.

 The assignments to the portal are updated when the dialog is closed.

-If not all parameters are assigned or the creation of new parameters is not fully configured, a message is displayed when you click on "Next".
+If not all parameters are assigned or the new creation of parameters is not fully configured, a message is displayed when you click on "Next".
 The import can still be continued on request.

 More information